Introduction

 ./vendor/bin/typo3 extension:activate t3monitoring_clientConfiguration:

-- Define Secret Key (for API authentication)
+- Define a secret key (for API authentication)

 - Enter it in the Extension Configuration

-- Note down the access URL (e.g.,
+- Note down the access URL (e.g.

 https://example.com/t3monitoring-api)